Lebanon: 8 killed, thousands injured in pagers' explosion – DW – 09/17/2024

 According to the German DPA news agency, the Bahman hospital in Beirut received more than 100 people.
 Some were said to be in critical condition.

-The Lebanese Health Ministry urged all hospitals across Lebanon to be on alert.
+The Lebanese Health Ministry urged all hospitals across the coutnry to be on alert.
 It also advised people to stay clear of devices that might pose a threat.

 "The Ministry requests all citizens who own wireless communications devices to stay away from them until the truth of what is happening is revealed," the ministry said in a statement.